 The issues and themes of the essays are of our times – Fitbits, politics, drug use, vacations, houses, work, an ancient snapping turtle with a messed-up head, and the trials of growing old and having an old parent.
 At times I laughed, other times I thought, sadly, yes, that’s it.

-The last essay, The Comey Memo, about his fractious relationship with his elderly and grumpy father, who is living like a pauper in order to, illogically, leave more to his children, made me sit there and swallow an enormous lump in my throat.
+The last essay, The Comey Memo, is about his fractious relationship with his elderly and grumpy father, who is living like a pauper in order to, illogically, leave more to all his children except Sedaris.
+It made me sit there and swallow an enormous lump in my throat.
 Damn, that is exactly me and my mother.
 The same discomfort, the same putting-up-with, the same endless worry of what to do, if to do, when to do, and the same reluctant love.

 What is the point though?